 When Are Statins Prescribed?

-Statins are prescribed to those individuals who have cardiovascular disease or have a family history of it.
-Many cardiovascular diseases can run in the family.
-Genetics are a risk factor for it.
-You might be prescribed statins because it has been in your family medical history.
-That puts you at risk of developing it in the future.
+Statins are prescribed to those individuals who have cardiovascular disease or a family history of it.
+Your genetics can put you at risk of them.

 Do You Have To Take Statins For Life?

 Usually, those who take statins have to take them for life.
 If not, their blood cholesterol level can rise in a matter of weeks, which can be dangerous for their health.